FedEx Prices vs USPS: 2026 Cost & Speed Comparison Guide

 For everyday, non urgent packages, ground shipping is the go to choice.

 USPS Ground Advantage is the Postal Service’s affordable ground service, delivering in about 2 to 5 business days.
-It’s a great option for packages up to 70 pounds and comes with $100 of included insurance.
+It handles packages up to 70 pounds and comes with $100 of included insurance.
 A huge plus for USPS is its simple pricing.
 There are no surprise fuel or residential surcharges, which means the price you see is the price you pay.
 For lighter packages, USPS often wins on price.
 A 5 pound package, for instance, starts around $9.90 with USPS Ground Advantage, while the same short distance shipment with FedEx Ground is about $11.50.

 FedEx 2Day is a premium air service that guarantees delivery in two business days.
-This is a key difference: USPS gives an estimate, while FedEx gives a guarantee with a money back promise.
-This reliability comes at a price.
-A 1 pound package with FedEx 2Day might cost around $22.50, while the same package via USPS Priority Mail could be in the $8 to $12 range.
+A 1 pound package with FedEx 2Day might cost around $22.50 before surcharges.
 FedEx 2Day is ideal for time sensitive shipments that need a firm arrival date but don’t require the expense of overnight shipping.
-Just remember that surcharges for fuel and residential delivery will apply.
+Just remember that surcharges for fuel and residential delivery will apply, pushing the real cost higher.

 Overnight Shipping: USPS Priority Mail Express vs. FedEx Standard Overnight